-Earth reaches at its closest approach to the Sun near midnight on January 4–5, 2020.
+Earth reaches its closest approach to the Sun for the year 2021 on January 2.
 We call this point in Earth’s orbit around the Sun “perihelion.”
 Interestingly, we’re closest to our fiery star in the winter and farthest away in the hot summer.
 Learn more.

 The terms perihelion and aphelion describe different points in the Earth’s orbit of the Sun.

 Remember that the Earth orbits the Sun in an elliptical path—which is oval, not circular.
-It’s 3 million miles nearer every January than in July at its farthest point.
+This means that the Earth is about 3 million miles nearer to the Sun in January at its nearest point than in July at its farthest point.